A System of Knowledge,

 Generalizing from the question of realism and truth in mathematics, some viewpoints on realism are (i) the objects are real and exist in this world (one interpretation is empiricism, which is largely abandoned in logic and mathematics today), another is Platonism, which holds that the objects are real but exist in another world—real (realism) or of mind (idealism, which is not necessarily distinct from realism) (ii) the objects are not real (formalism, constructivism, of which the latter includes intuitionism).

-Some viewpoints on truth are, corresponding to the above distinctions, (i) truth consists in mathematics identifying objects in the worlds (ii) truth consists in valid proof under the viewpoint (formalism, etc).
+Some viewpoints on truth are, corresponding to the above distinctions, (i) truth consists in mathematics identifying objects in the worlds (ii) truth consists in valid proof under the viewpoint (formalism and so on).
 Under constructivism, the mathematical objects must be constructed and not shown by denying nonexistence.

 From the real metaphysics, all non-contra-dictory systems must have real objects in the universe.
 The real metaphysics justifies realism.